The 2017 Bedford 5k starts in just

-Many thanks to the participants, volunteers, sponsors for making the 2015 Bedford 5k to Beat Lung Cancer a success.
+Thank you so much to the participants, volunteers and sponsors for making the 9th annual Bedford 5k to Beat Lung Cancer a success!
+I hope everyone had a terrific time!

 Why we run: Lung cancer by the numbers.